wsmd/react-use-form-state/README.md

 Please note that when `formState.setField` is called, any existing errors that might have been set due to previous interactions from the user will be cleared, and both of the `validity` and the `touched` states of the input will be set to `true`.

-It's also possible to clear a single input's value using `formState.clearField`.
+It's also possible to set the error value for a single input using `formState.setFieldError` and to clear a single input's value using `formState.clearField`.

 ### Resetting The From State